joel-chu/anagram-example/README.md

 # Anagram example

-Just a few example of anagram using several different computer languages.
+> A few examples of anagram guessing program, using several different computer languages.
 It's quite a good example to show the different between languages.

 In there, you will learn quite few things: